YubicoLabs/passkey-workshop/docs/docs/fundamentals/types-of-passkeys.md

 Of course, the fact that a hardware-bound passkey cannot be copied makes it a posession factor for MFA, but it also means you cannot make a backup of a hardware-bound passkey.

-This makes hardware-bound keys ideal for high assurance use cases typically found in an enterprise environments.
+This makes hardware-bound keys ideal for high assurance use cases typically found in enterprise environments.

 # Copyable passkeys